duritong/trocla/README.md

 These examples are by no way complete, moneta has much more to offer.

-### SSL encryption
+### Backend encryption

-You might want to let Trocla encrypt all your passwords
+You might want to let Trocla encrypt all your passwords, at the moment the only supported way is SSL.
+By default trocla does not encrypt any passwords stored on the disk.

+### Backend SSL encryption

+Required configuration to enable ssl based encryption of all passwords:

 ```YAML
 encryption: :ssl